Amazon to make Fire TV stick, other devices in India

-New Delhi, Feb 16 (IANS) E-commerce and technology major Amazon will soon start manufacturing of its electronics products including the 'Fire TV' stick in India.
+New Delhi: E-commerce and technology major Amazon will soon start manufacturing of its electronics products including the 'Fire TV' stick in India.

 After a virtual conversation with Amit Agarwal, Global Senior Vice President of Amazon and Country Head for India and Chetan Krishnaswamy, Vice President, Public Policy of Amazon India on Wednesday, the Union Minister for Electronics and IT, Ravi Shankar Prasad took to Twitter and the homegrown social media platform Koo, to make the announcement.